 Sometimes even the most beauty knowledgeable woman occasionally sleeps with her makeup on, skips the sunscreen, or forgets to make a yearly appointment to see a skin doctor.

-Here are a few tips to help you start the New Year with a healthier skincare habits.
+Here are a few tips to help you start the New Year with healthier skincare habits.

 MOISTURIZE AFTER SHOWERING

-We all know a warm shower strips skin of oils.
+We all know a hot shower can strip the skin of oils.
 Face creams and body lotions are excellent substitutes, as long as you apply them correctly.
 Keep body lotion right in the bathroom, Seeing it will remind you to apply it when your skin is damp, within a few minutes of turning off the water.

 WEAR SUNSCREEN EVERY DAY